 In some cases, verbal abuse is best addressed with forceful statements such as, “Stop it,” “Don’t talk to me that way,” “That’s demeaning,” “Don’t call me names,” “Don’t raise your voice at me,” “Don’t use that tone with me,” “I don’t respond to orders,” etc. In this way, you set a boundary of how you want to be treated and take back your power.
 The abuser may respond with, “Or what?”
 You can say, “I will not continue this conversation.”

 Abuse can slowly chip away at self-esteem.
 Usually, both the abuser and the victim in a relationship have experienced shaming in childhood and already have impaired self-esteem.
 Confronting an abuser, especially in a long-term relationship, can be challenging.
-It often takes the support and validation of a group, therapist, or counselor to be able to consistently stand-up to abuse.
+It often takes the support and validation of a group, therapist, or counselor to be able to consistently stand up to abuse.
 Without it, you may doubt your reality, feel guilty, and fear loss of the relationship or reprisal.
 If it feels daunting, you can try a different, educative approach.
-(See Dealing with a Narcissist: How to Raise Self-Esteem and Set boundaries with Difficult People.)

 Once you take back your power and regain your self-esteem, you won’t allow someone to abuse you.
 If the abuse stops, a relationship may improve, but for real, positive change, both of you must be willing to risk change.